WELLINGTON (en route)

 Lilly’s first introduction to the South Island is equally impressive.
-Travelling through the Tory Channel and up the Queen Charlotte Sound to Picton we take a lot of camera and iPhone photos.
-Lilly is in to panorama shots on the iPhone some of which are sent immediately to Jason.
+Traveling through the Tory Channel and up the Queen Charlotte Sound to Picton we take a lot of camera and iPhone photos.
+Lilly is in to panorama shots on the iPhone some of which are sent immediately to J.

 We travel straight through to Blenheim.
 Intend spending time in the Sounds and Picton on the way back.

 Our motel is modern and comfortable and we stroll around the centre of Blenheim which is almost deserted at 6 pm.
 It is an attractive little town.
 We take shots of the court house and central gardens where the old clock tower chimes especially for us at 6:45.